 Cairo Int'l Festival for Contemporary and Experimental Theatre

-The Festival will also publish a historic book that documents all the shows and seminars held during all of its editions.
+In addition to a Youtube channel, the Festival will also publish a historic book that documents all the shows and seminars held during all of its editions.

 For more arts and culture news and updates, follow Ahram Online Arts and Culture on Twitter at @AhramOnlineArts and on Facebook at Ahram Online: Arts & Culture